 1. Purpose of roots:

 2. Purpose of leaves:

 3. Purpose of stem:

+4

 4. Purpose of flower:

-Б Durpage of fruit:

 5. Purpose of fruit:

 Part II-Laying the Groundwork: In this part of the activity, you will learn the seven requirements that plants need in order to grow.
-You will work with a partner to make predictions about why plants need those seven factors.
+You will be working with a partner to make predictions about why plants need those seven factors.
 You will then check your predictions against the correct explanations given by your teacher.